kgrid-objects/pgx-knowledge-assembly/readme.md

 In keeping with this definition of a KB, the PGx-KB has the following three Knowledge Sets:

-- Knowledge Set 1: A list of KOs with implementations of knowledge for mapping genotypes to pharmacogenomic (PGx) phenotypes based on [CPIC guidelines](https://cpicpgx.org/guidelines/).
+- Knowledge Set 1 (KS1): A list of KOs with implementations of knowledge for mapping genotypes to pharmacogenomic (PGx) phenotypes based on [CPIC guidelines](https://cpicpgx.org/guidelines/).
+KS1 can be found in the PGx-KB's metadata file.
-- Knowledge Set 2: A list of KOs with implementations of knowledge for mapping PGx phenotypes to drug-specific recommendations based on [CPIC guidelines](https://cpicpgx.org/guidelines/).
+- Knowledge Set 2 (KS2): A list of KOs with implementations of knowledge for mapping PGx phenotypes to drug-specific recommendations based on [CPIC guidelines](https://cpicpgx.org/guidelines/).
+KS2 can be found as an external release in Github here.
-- Knowledge Set 3: A list of KOs with implementations of knowledge for mapping PGx phenotypes to drug-specific recommendations based on [DPWG guidelines](https://www.clinpgx.org/page/dpwg).
+- Knowledge Set 3 (KS3): A list of KOs with implementations of knowledge for mapping PGx phenotypes to drug-specific recommendations based on [DPWG guidelines](https://www.clinpgx.org/page/dpwg).
+KS3 can be found in the PGx-KB's metadata file.

 The PGx-KB also has the following two quoted Purposes: